mdmohanaraju/mdmohanaraju/README.md

 Hi, I’m Mohanraj Devadoss.
 I’m a tester by profession and an automation developer by passion, with over a decade of experience in both fields.
 I’m a night owl; I find that I’m most productive after 9 PM.
 My happiest moments are spent with my family and when I’m creating new things.
-I have a deep love for automation, and I see my blog as an extension of that passion.
-I aim to make my articles easy to follow and inspiring for others who want to learn.
+I have a deep love for automation, and I see my contribution as an extension of that passion.
+I aim to make my work easy to follow and inspiring for others who want to learn.

+Happy Learning!!!

 <!--
 **mdmohanaraju/mdmohanaraju** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.